anne04/multiFusion/README.md

 ## Running MultiFusion model
-Instructions for running the model are as follows:

-(Assuming you have pulled this repository and set it as current working directory)
+Please pull this repository, download the dataset "Multimodal-Quiz", keep it inside the repository directory, and set it as current working directory.
+Then follow the steps as below:

 ## Preprocessing Step:
 This step takes the image arrays from three modalities and time to BCR from clinical metadata and combine them into one pickle file for the training purpose.